hoffmanc/resque-wiki/FAQ.md

 The Rails doc says the following about `verify_active_connections!`:

     Verify active connections and remove and disconnect connections associated with stale threads.

+## How to make resque to use redis password?